Visit St. Michaels on Maryland's Eastern Shore

 St. Michaels is located off Route 50.
 Turn west onto Rt.
 322 (Easton Bypass).
 At the fourth traffic light, bear right onto Rt 33 (St. Michael's Road) and drive about 9 miles.

 History of St. Michaels

-St. Michaels was laid out in the 1770's by James Braddock and became a shipbuilding town due to its proximity to the Chesapeake Bay.
-By 1812, six shipbuilders were located there, drawing the interest of the British during the War of 1812.
+St. Michaels was laid out in the 1770s by James Braddock and became a shipbuilding town due to its proximity to the Chesapeake Bay.
+By 1812, six shipbuilding operations were located there, drawing the interest of the British during the War of 1812.